dylan-mitchell/SourceCheck/README.md

 ## Install

-Since the extension is currently not in the Firefox Add-On directory you can temporarily install it to Firefox from source.
+You can temporarily install it to Firefox from source.

 To do so: